-The direct cost of this in Internal Audit is £52,000.
+The cost of this additional audit work is £39,000.

-i) Health and Safety
+h) Health and Safety

-Schools Forum pay an annual contribution of £42,000 to Health and Safety in respect of training.
-A charge is made to each school for annual Fire Risk Assessments carried out by Health and Safety which totalled £32,000 in 2017/18.
+Schools Forum pay an annual contribution of £42,000 to Health and Safety in respect of training, the majority of which relates to first aid, including paediatric first aid (both of which are legal requirements).
+School specific health and safety training is also delivered covering a range of different topics, including health and safety awareness, fire safety, manual handling and COSHH.
+The training tends to be site or role specific and is therefore tailored as appropriate to suit the needs of the school setting.
+A charge is made to each school for annual Fire Risk Assessments carried out by Health and Safety which totalled £31,000 in 2018/19.

 In addition to this specific work, there is an estimated 250 days per year necessary to ensure compliance with the Authority's duties under the Health and Safety at Work Act 1974.
 This time includes provision for Health & Safety Audits, accident investigation and reporting, general Health and Safety advice and consultancy.
-The direct cost to schools of this in Health and Safety is £54,000.
+The direct cost to schools of this in Health and Safety is £56,000.

-j) Legal Services
+i) Legal Services

 Legal Services ceased to be a fully traded service a number of years ago but still maintain a record of cases and time expended as a management tool.
-A report of time logged in 2016/17 indicates a cost of £22,000 against education matters.
+A report of time logged in 2017/18 indicates a cost of £40,000 against education matters.
 This includes legal advice which may not be provided directly to schools such as advising Strategic Land officers on sales of school property.
 It excludes advice provided for other support services when dealing with school matters e.g. HR.

-k) Strategy
+j) Strategy

 This represents a portion of Council costs for governance and management.
 An element of the work of the Chief Executive and Council Members including the Cabinet Member for Children, Education and Skills and Scrutiny will be associated with school matters.
+The estimated cost is £60,000.

-I) Overheads
+k) Overheads

-For all of the direct costs detailed above there will also be an overhead for provision of office accommodation, ICT equipment, paying staff salaries etc. which has been calculated at 32.6%.
+For all of the additional direct costs detailed above there will also be an overhead for provision of office accommodation, ICT equipment, paying staff salaries etc. which has been calculated at 32.6%.